Introduction

 Frequently Asked Questions

-What is the difference between hiking shoes and hiking boots?
+What’s the difference between hiking shoes, boots, and trail runners?

-Are waterproof hiking boots necessary for most trails?
+Are waterproof hiking boots always the best choice?

 Conclusion: Our Final Recommendation